 After his Italian sojourn, Fosteris returned to Athens, where he today lives and works.
-The Greek artist’s family had been working with wrought iron for three generations; bent, curlicue and intricately shaped metal has also become a signature for Fosteris.
+The Greek artist’s family had been working with wrought iron for three generations.
+Bent, curlicue and intricately shaped metal has become a signature for Fosteris.
 Presented in solo and group exhibitions – installed at galleries including Poppi K Gallery (Athens), Galerie BJF carrè rive gauche (Paris) and at the Italian Cultural Institute in London – Fosteris’ works are of poetic beauty, rendering a heavy material into dynamic, contemporary designs.

 H75 x 175 x 75 cm

 H29,5 x 68,5 x 29,5 inches